Georgia Lady Bulldogs basketball

 The Georgia Lady Bulldogs basketball team represents the University of Georgia in basketball.
 The Lady Bulldogs are a member of the Southeastern Conference (SEC).
 The "Lady Dawgs," as they are sometimes called, play in Stegeman Coliseum in Athens, Georgia.
-They have historically been among collegiate Womens Basketball's best programs.
-Georgia has won seven Southeastern Conference regular-season championships, four conference tournament championships and appeared in the NCAA Division I women's basketball tournament 36 times, tied for 2nd among all schools.
-The team is coached by Katie Abrahamson-Henderson.
-The Lady Bulldogs have also appeared in 5 Final Fours and 11 Elite Eights, but have never won a National Championship.
+They have historically been among collegiate Women's Basketball's best programs.
+Georgia has won seven Southeastern Conference regular-season championships, four conference tournament championships and appeared in the NCAA Division I women's basketball tournament 37 times, tied for 2nd among all schools.
+The Lady Bulldogs have also appeared in five Final Fours and 11 Elite Eights, but have never won a National Championship.